 Adult Education and Programming

-For the immediate future, programs will continue virtually, although as reopening guidelines loosen, we may offer some in-person gatherings starting in late summer or early fall.
+For the immediate future, programs will continue virtually, although as reopening guidelines loosen, we may offer some in-person gatherings starting in l early fall.

 Visiting Beth Israel